 private ProductTeaser productTeaser;

-For all of the methods that we don’t want to override or change, we can simply return the value that the ProductTeaser
+For the methods that you do not want to override or change, you can return the value that the ProductTeaser

 returns.
 For example: